AspCoreGen 6.0 MVC generates code in a 3-tier (n-tier) architecture. A presentation tier (the client),

 middle tier (business objects), data tier (data access objects), and the database scripts

 such as stored procedures.
 Code is separated in different layers.

-Web API (Middle-Layer, Optional).
+Web API (Middle-Tier, Optional).
 Optionally encapsulate calls to Business Objects when generating Web API code.
-See more

-Data-Tier Class Files (Data Layer) using Linq-to-Entities - Entity Framework Core or Ad-Hoc SQL.
-See more
+Data Repository Interface and Class Files (Data Tier) using Linq-to-Entities - Entity Framework Core or Ad-Hoc SQL.

 The generated middle tier objects (and data tier objects) are generated in another application (class library project) and can also be consumed by other clients.
 Clients

 could be a web form (.aspx), a win form, or a web service (.asmx, wcf), etc. Or